-Water levels on Lake Michigan have decreased by about 5 inches from October to November.
-The USACE is projecting that water levels will decrease by another 2 inches by the end of December 2021 (see the water level forecast issued for November 2021 below).
-A decrease in water levels generally occurs throughout the fall and winter as precipitation decreases and evaporation increases due to cooler air temperatures and increased wind speeds.
+Water levels on Lake Michigan continued their seasonal decline from October to November with approximately 2 inches of change.
+The USACE is projecting that water levels continue their seasonal decline and drop another 2 inches by December (see the water level forecast issued for November 2022 below).
+The dropping water levels are a seasonal occurrence in the fall due to increased evaporation.
+While in the spring, evaporation decreases due to the increasing air temperatures while the water is cool causing water levels to peak around mid-summer.
 In an average year, water levels vary seasonally by about one foot from a peak in summer to a low in winter, though every year is different.
-You can read more about this as well as other myths on water level fluctuations on this blog.
+You can read more about this as well as other myths about water level fluctuations in this blog.

 What is behind Great Lakes water level fluctuations?

 The story of Great Lakes water level changes is told by Net Basin Supply.
 Net Basin Supply (NBS) accounts for the water going into a lake in the form of precipitation and runoff minus water leaving a lake due to evaporation of water from the lake surface.